-Scars occur after people experience sores, scrapes or cuts.
-Some scars can even occur as the result of disease.
+Scars occur after people experience sores, scrapes, or cuts.
+Some scars can even occur as a result of the disease.
 Scars that are located in places that have heightened motion or tension of the skin are often particularly noticeable and unpleasant in appearance.
 People who are curious about scars should understand what exactly triggers them in the first place.
 They occur when the skin has sustained harm.
-Many potential factors can cause harm to the skin, whether injury, acne, chickenpox, surgery or anything else along those lines.
+Many potential factors can cause harm to the skin, whether injury, acne, chickenpox, surgery, or anything else along those lines.
 If the skin has sustained particularly serious harm, then recovery will generally take a lot longer.
 This can lead to much higher odds of getting scarred.

 With time, scars generally tend to become paler and flatter and much less noticeable to other people.
 They don’t, however, ever go away fully, even if they’re very old.

 Natural remedies can sometimes be effective for minimizing the appearances of scars.
 If you’re frustrated by an acne scar on your complexion, applying licorice, kojic acid, or soy on a daily basis may be able to reduce the conspicuous darker coloration it has that’s bothering you.